cibrandocampo/ovh-dyndns-client/README.md

 ## Configuring OVH

-1. The first step is to configure DynDNS in the OVH administration panel.
+- Step 1: Configure a DynDNS in the OVH administration panel.

-2. Do not forget to create a user that allows you to manage it (username and password)
+- Step 2: Create a user that allows you to manage it (username and password).

 ## Execution
 Before running the container, we must create a JSON file with the domain configuration.